Improving your Stickhandling

 - Use head fakes.
 Use shoulder and head fakes to be more deceptive.

 - Head and Eyes Up.
 One of the most difficult skills to master for players is the ability to handle the puck while keeping their eyes up.
+Use your peripheral vision to know where the puck is and process your next move or play.
 It is so critical to be able to see what is going on around you when the puck is on your stick.